UPPMAX/HPC-python/docs/prereqs.rst

 - We won't test your skills though.
 - Rather you will learn to understand the ecosystems and navigations for using Python on a HPC cluster.

-- Some background in Pandas may be positive as well